-I Fixed Exchange Rate Floating Exchange Rate (i) The rates which are officially fixed by the government and do not vary with change in demand and supply of foreign currency. (ii) These rates fluctuate depending on demand and supply of foreign currencies in foreign exchange markets, in principle without interference by governments.
+I Fixed Exchange Rate Fl loating Exchange Rate (i) The rates which are officially fixed by the government and do not vary with change in demand and sup- ply of foreign cur- rency. (ii) These rates fluctu- ate depending on demand and supply of foreign currencies in foreign exchange markets, in principle without interference by governments.

-- 22. The textile industry occupies a unique position in the Indian economy, because - (i) It contributes significantly to industrial production and employment generation - (ii) It generates foreign exchange earnings.
+- 22. Why does the textile industry occupy unique position in the Indian economy.
+Explain 2 - Ans.
+The textile industry occupies a unique position in the Indian economy, because - (i) It contributes significantly to industrial production and employment generation - (ii) It generates foreign exchange earnings.